Skip to main content

 Home Heating

 Home heating is the second leading cause of home fires in Oregon.
-As temperatures drop, it's important to stay warm while keeping your home safe.
-Whether you’re using space heaters, wood or pellet stoves, or other heating devices, be fire safe when staying warm.
+As temperatures drop, it's important to remember fire safety while staying warm at home.
+Remember fire safety when you’re using space heaters, wood or pellet stoves, or other heating devices.

 Fire Safety Tips